collective/ECSpooler/README.txt

   performed by the backend are immediately returned and are displayed by ECAutoAssessmentBox.

-  BACKENDS
+  Backends

     We have implemented backends for Haskell (using Hugs), Scheme (using MzScheme), Erlang, Prolog (using SWI-Prolog), Python, and Java.
-  Backends can also be used to implement different approaches for
-  testing: For example, we have implemented one backend for Haskell which compares the output of the student solution with the output of a model solution for a set of test data, and, as an alternative, we have implemented another backend for Haskell which uses QuickCheck for testing based on formal specifications of properties required for a correct solution.
+Backends can also be used to implement different approaches for testing: For example, we have implemented one backend for Haskell which compares the output of the student solution with the output of a model solution for a set of test data, and, as an alternative, we have implemented another backend for Haskell which uses QuickCheck for testing based on formal specifications of properties required for a correct solution.

   However, ECSpooler only ships with a demo backend, Keywords, which checks whether a submission contains certain keywords specified by